 The University reserves the right not to open a department or specialty when the number of accepted candidates is too low.

-diploma results - in the case of graduates of the same or related field of study;
+- a diploma grade in the case of graduates of the same or related field of study;

-an interview covering major subjects appropriate for the undergraduate course of the Department of national security -in the case of candidates with a degree in other fields of study (sample topics are posted below - as ADDITIONAL INFORMATION).
+- an interview covering major subjects appropriate for the udergraduate degree programme in National Security in the case of candidates with a degree in other fields of study.

-In the qualifying procedure the following grading system is applied: very good (5), good plus (4+), good (4), satisfactory plus (3+), satisfactory (3), unsatisfactory (2).
-The candidate who gets an unsatisfactory grade in the interview cannot be accepted.
+The following grading scale is applied: very good (5), good plus (4+), good (4), satisfactory plus (3+), satisfactory (3), unsatisfactory (a failing grade) (2).
+The candidate who gets a failing grade in the interview cannot be admitted.

 Announcement of results

-The results of the recruitment will be available on the IRK account of each registered candidate.
+The results of the recruitment will be available in the IRK account of each registered candidate.

 Addidional information for candidates